William W. McGuire: Philanthropy

-In October 2009, Dr. McGuire and his wife Nadine donated a rare butterfly collection valued at $41 MM to the University of Florida.
+In October 2009, McGuire and his wife Nadine donated a rare butterfly collection valued at $41M to the University of Florida.

-In 2007, Dr. and Mrs. McGuire established the McGuire Scholar Program at the University of Minnesota, which provides scholarships to talented students from economically disadvantaged backgrounds.

-In 2004, Dr. and Mrs. McGuire made a $10 MM gift to the Walker Art Center in Minneapolis, Minnesota.
+In 2007, the McGuires established the McGuire Scholar Program at the University of Minnesota, which provides scholarships to talented students from economically disadvantaged backgrounds.
+In 2004, the McGuires made a $10M gift to the Walker Art Center in Minneapolis, Minnesota.

-In 2004, Dr. and Mrs. McGuire made a $7.5 MM gift to Amherst College in Amherst, Massachusetts.
+In 2004, the McGuires made a $7.5M gift to Amherst College in Amherst, Massachusetts.
 The college renamed its life sciences building in their honor.

-In 2003, Dr. and Mrs. McGuire made a $10 MM gift to the Guthrie Theater in Minneapolis, Minnesota.
+In 2003, they made a $10M gift to the Guthrie Theater in Minneapolis, Minnesota.

-In December 2000, Dr. and Mrs. McGuire made a $4.2 MM gift to the University of Florida to construct and establish the McGuire Center for Lepidoptera Research and the McGuire Center for Insect Conservation.
+In December 2000, the McGuires made a $4.2M gift to the University of Florida to construct and establish the McGuire Center for Lepidoptera Research and the McGuire Center for Insect Conservation.